You’ve arrived. It’s all here.

 Be sure to check out Hyphen-Wodonga Library Gallery, where art and literature come together.
 You can roam through several galleries and studios and admire the building’s impressive cantilever design and spiral staircase.
 Stretch the legs with a jaunt around the lake at Belvoir Park or head up to Huon Hill lookout for an unforgettable panorama and watch the sunset over the city.

-Pre-dinner drinks are waiting for you on the terrace at the award- winning Huon Hill Hotel.
-Experience warm hospitality at La Maison, they will serve up something exceptional for your last meal in town.
+Pre-dinner drinks are waiting for you in the cocktail lounge at The Lincoln.
+Then head next door to La Maison, where they will serve up something exceptional for your last meal in town.
 Finish your night off planning your next visit to Albury Wodonga there’s still so much more to see, do and experience!

 You may also be interested in Just Out Of Town.